Time-Optimal Control for High-Order Chain-of-Integrators Systems with Full State Constraints and Arbitrary Terminal States (Extended Version): Numerical Results and Discussion

 \subsection{Discussion}

-By comparing Algorithm \ref{alg:CalMIM} of 3rd-order and Ruckig in community version \cite{berscheid2021jerk} with 1-DOF, it can be examined that the proposed MIM plans the same trajectory with Ruckig for a given 3rd-order problem.
-Furthermore, in conjunction with discussion in Section \ref{sec:CostateSystemBehaviorAnalysis}, the proposed can plan strictly time-optimal trajectories in 3rd-order and lower-order with full state constraints.
+By comparing Algorithm \ref{alg:CalMIM} of 3rd order and Ruckig in community version \cite{berscheid2021jerk} with 1-DOF, it can be examined that the proposed MIM plans the same trajectory with Ruckig for a given 3rd order problem.
+In conjunction with discussion in Section \ref{sec:CostateSystemBehaviorAnalysis}, the proposed MIM can plan strictly time-optimal trajectories in 3rd order and lower-order with full state constraints.
+Furthermore, it can be proved by induction that MIM plans optimal trajectories for $n$-th order problems when only $\abs{u}\leq M_0$ and $\abs{x_1}\leq M_1$ are active.